Another brilliant article from the indefatigable Israeli-Canadian

 Netanyahu told

-in March, the number of Africans in the country
+an audience in March, the number of Africans in the country

 would be significantly higher, a condition he deemed “much worse” than “severe

-attacks by Sinai terrorists
+attacks by Sinai terrorists.”

 Coming under